dotnet/EntityFramework.Docs/entity-framework/ef6/what-is-new/index.md

 ---
-title: "What's New - EF6"
+title: "What's new - EF6"
 author: divega
 ms.date: "09/12/2019"
 ms.assetid: 41d1f86b-ce66-4bf2-8963-48514406fb4c
 uid: ef6/what-is-new/index
 ---
-# What's New in EF6
+# What's new in EF6

 We highly recommend that you use the latest released version of Entity Framework to ensure you get the latest features and the highest stability.
 However, we realize that you may need to use a previous version, or that you may want to experiment with new improvements in the latest pre-release.